 As noted previously, Northeast adheres to the Nebraska Coordinating Commission for Postsecondary Education (CCPE) Comprehensive Statewide Plan for Postsecondary Education as it identifies the role and mission of community colleges in accordance with State Statute 85-962.
-Northeast is
+Northeast is an open access institution, which means students with different levels of skills and abilities will be admitted to the college.

-Northeast has spent the past more than a decade focused on building and improving the student experience for full-time, degree-seeking students.
+Northeast has spent more than a decade focused on building and improving the student experience for full-time, degree-seeking students.
 As a result, Northeast has seen strong enrollments from traditional age students.
 The guided pathways journey has pointed out that with the focus on traditional, full-time, degree-seeking students, we are missing improving the student experience for the majority of our students.
 During the summer of 2021, Northeast participated in a Community College Research Center (CCRC) Guided Pathways Summer Institute and did a deep dive into our data.
 As a result, we realized that 69% of our students are enrolled in non-credit, non-degree, and unstructured programs.
 Up to this point, we have always focused on the 31% of students in degree-seeking programs.
 In other words, for every one student we are working to chart the course for, we are leaving two left to forge their own path.
 In addition, we discovered inequities in our top ten enrollment programs when we disaggregated the data.
 When looking at program enrollment through an equity lens, we realized our low-wage programs had a higher number of diverse students enrolled.

 These data discoveries have been reinforced through our Rural Guided Pathways Project work.
-Team members have identified two focus areas, 1) increase the college-going mindset in our region and 2) engage the underemployed.
-The team has identified that we are not reaching all potential students in our region, and to increase the college-going rate of our region, we are going to have to work to reach students we haven't always been reaching.
+Team members identified two focus areas, 1) increase the college-going mindset in our region and 2) engage the underemployed.
+The team has identified that we are not reaching all potential students in our region, and to increase the college-going rate of our region, we are going to have to work to reach students we have not always been reaching.
 This will require us to make changes to some of our program offerings, create multiple on- and off-ramps, develop accelerated programs, and create more certificate to degree programs for our students.
-We need to meet students where they are and talk with families of first-generation college students.
+We need to meet students where they are and talk with families of first generation college students.
 As noted previously, a similar onboarding program needs to be developed for all students, not just degree-seeking students, each semester.
 Advising also needs to take place with all students.
 These are all areas being reviewed and addressed through guided pathways priorities.
+Northeast will begin Phase II of the Rural Guided Pathways Project beginning spring of 2025.